 - Written statement (8 pages)

-- Curriculum vitae (3 pages with one additional page for each team member)
+- Curriculum Vitae (3 pages + 1 for each team member)

 - Supporting materials (see information below)

 The core element of the application is a written statement in which applicants describe their contribution to teaching excellence at the institution.
-It is essential that applicants address each of the selection criteria, and provide a broad range of evidence in the written statement to support their claims in line with these criteria.
-The written statement is limited to eight (8) A4 pages in total and should include all information that might be referred to in the submission.
+Applicants must address each of the assessment criteria, and provide a range of evidence to support their claims in line with each criteria.
+The written statement is limited to eight (8) A4 pages in total.

 The written statement should be presented in order, under the following headings: